 By 1963, Virden had expanded over to the former TRW facilities along Ashland Road.

 The Virden Company was acquired by Scott & Fetzer Company of Lakewood in 1965 and no changes took place at its operations at 6103 Longfellow Avenue.
 10 The fixture production plant was placed under the Virden Lighting division.

-Virden had become the third largest fixture manufacturer in the nation by 1968, with production tripling from 1960.
-17 The company sold more than 1,000 varieties from its biennial catalogue, producing 10,000 to 15,000 fixtures per day.
-It constructed 600 to 800 units of one design per run, with some designs totalling 150,000 units per year, with its designers sketching 2,500 fixtures per year selecting from 100 patterns that were prototyped.
+Virden had become the third-largest fixture manufacturer in the nation by 1968, with production tripling from 1960.
+17 The company sold more than 1,000 varieties from its biennial catalog, producing 10,000 to 15,000 fixtures per day.
+It constructed 600 to 800 units of one design per run, with some designs totaling 150,000 units per year, with its designers sketching 2,500 fixtures per year selecting from 100 patterns that were prototyped.

 Scott & Fetzer laid off several hundred from the Virden Lighting division in 1970 and 1975 because of housing sale declines.
 11 15 It then sold off its Virden Lighting and Rembrandt Lamp divisions in December 1977 to a newly formed company, the Virden Corporation.
 11

 Virden failed to make payment to 300 employees on August 6, 1979.
 12 13 The company had claimed that it was because of a parts shortage, but the company could not meet its financial obligations.
 12 The company anticipated reopening but laid off the remainder of the employees in January 1980.
 On October 28-31, a complete auction was held at Virden Lighting, including its metalworking machinery, punch presses, lathes, machine shop, $700,000 in inventory, $1 million in parts, print shop, and real estate.
 18